josestrk/PersonalQR/README.md

 *1.0*

-Tech
+Dependencies
 ----

-Dillinger uses a number of open source projects to work properly:
+PersonalQR uses a number of open-source projects to work properly:

-* [node.js] - develop to this lenguaje
+* [node.js] - a runtime environment for server-side use
-* [jQuery] - use tu design and style use to transform
+* [jQuery] - a JavaScript library designed to simplify the client-side scripting of HTML
-* [php] - use Php 5.3
+* [PHP] - a server-side scripting language.
+We will use Php 5.3.
-* [MySQL] - Data base type is SQL manage tu MySQL
+* [MySQL] - a relational database management system

 License
 -------